bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 ```

 These changes will ensure that all articles have a title that is at least five
 characters long.
-Rails can validate a variety of conditions in a model,
+Quails can validate a variety of conditions in a model,
 including the presence or uniqueness of columns, their format, and the
 existence of associated objects.
 Validations are covered in detail in [Active
 Record Validations](active_record_validations.html).